AnnexLabs/AnnexUI/README.md

 ### Methods
-Below you'll find the methods that can be called against an `$annexSearchWidget` reference.
+Below you'll find methods that can be called against an `$annexSearchWidget` reference.
 While you'll find other public events available when inspecting the element, only the ones below are currently supported.